Islive/clubislive-api-client/README.md

 # clubIslive api documentation

-This is a quick reference, for the full documentation go to [workingonit](workingonit)
+This is a quick reference, for the full documentation go to [API for clubislive](https://apidocs.clubislive.nl/)

 ## notes